UPBGE/UPBGE-Docs/source/manual/logic_nodes/time/time_data.rst

 Time Data
 ==============================

-Return usefull datas about the time within your game.
+Return useful data about the time within your game.

 Outputs
 ++++++++++++++++++++++++++++++